briandconnelly/PlateTools/README.rst

 License:
 --------
-Seeds is released under the `Apache License, Version 2.0`__.
+PlateTools is released under the `Apache License, Version 2.0`__.
 For more information, see the files LICENSE.txt_ and NOTICE.txt_.